Krista-Pipho/gynandromorph_2024/README.md

 **Simple Use Case**
 <br>

+Using the sample butterfly genome given found in /gynandromorph_2024/data/sample_butterfly.fasta, we will go through a sample run of the pipeline and its rules (processes).

-3. Run `$ snakemake --dry-run` to check if workflow is properly defined and estimate amount of needed resources
+1. Run $ snakemake --dry-run to test if workflow is properly installed and estimate the amount of needed resources.
+This --dry-run flag evaluates the rules without running the actual commands, and also created a DAG image (/gynandromorph_2024/src/dag.png) that shows the workflow of all rules.
+INSERT IMG
-    a.
-The pipeline DAG image (and also any other files) can be pulled from shell to your local computer via `$ scp netid321@dcc-login.oit.duke.edu:/path/to/gynandromorph_2024/src/dag.png /local/path/to/save` on local terminal
+2. If on a cluster, the pipeline DAG image (and also any other files) can be viewed by pulling the file from shell to your local computer.
+Enter the terminal on your local computer and use the command `$ scp netid321@dcc-login.oit.duke.edu:/path/to/genome_2024/src/dag.png /local/path/to/save`
-4. If no errors, run `$ sbatch launch.sh`
+3. If no errors arise with the dry run, run `$ sbatch launch.sh` while inside the src folder.
+This file is a wrapper to run the Snakemake commands, found in the Snakefile within the src folder.
+4. If on SLURM, run `squeue -u userID` to view the job process.
 5. Open the corresponding slurm log to monitor the live process output

 <br>

 **Rule Explanations**